Sourav Ghosh on Helping Entrepreneurs with Digital Marketing Branding

 Just when I should have supported my parents financially, I had to ask for their support again to start from scratch again.
 It was the toughest period of my life.

 At that point I realized the importance of having multiple sources of income.
 I took a commitment to never let my income stop ever again.

 I made a list of my skills, my passions, things I was good at, things I wanted to learn and do.
 Then I started doing it all.
-Made my website www.souravghosh.com hub of my online empire.
+I made my website the hub of my online empire.
 I was already consulting people, helping them to improve their personal, professional, online lives & Network Marketing business.

 I started doing it professionally and charging money for it.
 I learned Digital Marketing to boost my Network Marketing business.
 But my friends from other industries were seeing great results from my tips.